Precrastination

-Precrastination (also written as pre-crastination) is the act of completing tasks as soon as possible even if it costs extra effort or the quality of the outcome deteriorates.
-Precrastination is considered an unhealthy behavior pattern and is accompanied with symptoms such as conscientiousness, eagerness to please, and high energy.
-Not to be confused with Procrastination.
+Precrastination, defined as the act of completing tasks immediately, often at the expense of increased effort or diminished quality of outcomes, is a phenomenon observed in certain individuals.
+This approach is often adopted to avoid the anxiety and stress associated with last-minute work and procrastination.
+Precrastination may be an unhealthy behavior pattern and is accompanied by symptoms such as conscientiousness, eagerness to please, and high energy.

-People who precrastinate try to find shortcuts to be more efficient and productive, but this mostly results in application of non-effective energy management and causes the person to fulfill their tasks to an incomplete or insufficient degree.
-Precrastinators tend to act impulsively instead of planning carefully.
+People who precrastinate may try to find shortcuts to be more efficient and productive, but this may result in the application of non-effective energy management and cause the person to fulfill their tasks to an incomplete or insufficient degree.
+Precrastinators may be more likely to act impulsively instead of carefully planning ahead.